 The Sacramento County Academic Decathlon, held the first Saturday in February of each year, is an academic competition open to high school students from all school districts in Sacramento County.

 On February 4, 2017, hundreds of high school students, teachers, and community volunteers will gather at Inderkum High School in Natomas for the 37th Annual Sacramento County Academic Decathlon.
-2016-17 Theme: World War II
+The 2016–17 theme will be World War II.

 About the Decathlon